2severity/Discord-Mass-DM-Tool/README.md

 # Other

-If you dont send an message, it will send an embed to the victim that promotes my nuking group, Lithium.
+If you decide not to use a custom message, it will send an embed to the victim that promotes my nuking group, Lithium.